 A naturalization applicant normally has to understand, be willing to take, and actually recite the "oath of allegiance," but can do so only if he or she can freely say that he or she wants to become a U.S. citizen and understands that he or she is both becoming a U.S. citizen and giving up "allegiance" to the country of which he or she was previously a citizen.

 Some people's disabilities make this impossible.
-The designated representative may then want to request an “oath waiver.”
-For approval, it must be clear that the person “ha[s] a developmental or physical disability or mental impairment that prevents him or her from being able to understand the meaning of the oath or to communicate an understanding of the oath requirement,” as described in a June 30, 2003 USCIS memo.
+The designated representative might then want to request an "oath waiver."
+For approval, it must be clear that the person has a "developmental or physical disability or mental impairment that prevents him or her from being able to understand the meaning of the oath or to communicate an understanding of the oath requirement," as described in a June 30, 2003 USCIS memo.

 There is no standard form used to request an oath waiver.
 USCIS prefers that you request it when first sending in the N-400, but you can also request it for the first time at the naturalization interview.